camunda-consulting/camunda-7-code-examples/task-name-beautifier/README.md

   </dependencies>
 </module>
 ```
-and place the [JAR file with the task listener class](https://raw.github.com/camunda/camunda-bpm-examples/master/task-name-beautifier/task-name-beautifier.jar) next to it.
+Place the [JAR file with the task listener class](https://raw.github.com/camunda/camunda-bpm-examples/master/task-name-beautifier/task-name-beautifier.jar) next to it.

 Finally, you can add the TaskListener to the classpath of all applications
 by adding a global dependeny in your standalone.xml or domain.xml: